 For a spooky Halloween dinner, present a plate of eyeball pasta with a bloody red sauce.
 Use your favorite pasta or try a less-traditional black squid ink or green spinach pasta.

 Stuffed peppers are another option.
 Carve your peppers to look like jack-o’-lanterns before stuffing them with your choice of ground beef, shredded chicken or a vegetarian filling.

 If you’re looking to up the eeriness, these sweets take a bit of skill but are worth the chills!

 Bake a creepy dead velvet cake or chocolate spiderweb cake.
-For those who love red velvet cake, this brain dip is to die for.
+And for those who love red velvet cake, this sugary brain dip is to die for.
 If you like a bit of texture, try these crispy meringue bones or these crunchy boo-scotti.

 BOO-zy (and Non-BOO-zy) Beverages

-Feel like a witch with a black magic margarita, black widow smash or liquid web cocktail.
-For something with a bit more color, there’s this green melted witch martini, sweet and tart devil’s margarita and neon witches brew cocktail.
-When trying these spirits, please enjoy responsibly and make sure you won’t be driving.
+Feel like a witch with a black magic margarita, or for something with a bit more color, try this green melted witch martini.
+Just remember to please enjoy responsibly and make sure you won’t be driving.

-Every Halloween drink needs a ghoulish garnish.
+And every Halloween drink needs a ghoulish garnish!
 Put a blueberry, raspberry or blackberry inside a halved lychee fruit to make an eyeball.
 For punch, create hand-shaped ice by filling a powder- and latex-free rubber glove with water, tying off the end and then freezing.

 Which spooky treats will you be making this Halloween?
 Tell us in the comments!